uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 Compare the output HTML from Pelican with that of the HTML you wrote for your books.
 Pelican should have added a lot more HTML around the HTML you put in your `<body>`.

+You can add images using attach, as described in the pelican documentation: <https://docs.getpelican.com/en/latest/content.html#attaching-static-files>

 ## Phase Three: Playing around with CSS

 Write CSS to enable your site to have fancy mode, 90s mode, minimal mode, and responsiveness in both desktop and mobile views.